 Python, pip, pipx, venv

-python is an interpreted, versatile, and easy-to-learn programming language.
-What I like most is that it’s very readable and supports multiple paradigms like object-oriented, functional, and imperative programming.
+python is an interpreted, versatile, easy-to-learn programming language; what I like most is its readability and support for multiple paradigms like OO, functional, and imperative.
 Many tools need it and it has many use cases.
-Although I rarely use it directly, I always install it.
+I rarely use it directly, but I always install it.

-pip is an essential tool for managing Python packages.
-It’s the system used to install and manage third-party libraries from the Python Package Index (PyPI), Python’s official repository.
+pip is the fundamental tool for managing Python packages — the system to install and manage third-party libraries from the Python Package Index (PyPI), Python’s official repo.

-pipx is the most recommended option for installing CLI applications you want to use from anywhere.
-It automatically creates an isolated virtual environment for each application, installs it with its dependencies in that environment, and adds the executable to your PATH.
+pipx is the recommended option for installing CLI applications you want available anywhere.
+It automatically creates an isolated virtualenv per app, installs it along with its dependencies there, and adds the executable to your PATH.

-venv venv is a module included in Python that allows creating virtual environments.
-A virtual environment is an isolated space on the system where you can install Python packages and libraries independently, without affecting or being affected by other Python installations on the system.
+venv is a Python-bundled module for creating virtual environments.
+A virtualenv is an isolated space where you can install packages and libraries independently, without affecting or being affected by other Python installs on the system.

 Install directly from python.org.
-Always install a stable version.
-I personally prefer to install the one with the most precompiled “wheels”, so you save yourself from having to compile packages (when you pip install ...).
-For example, when version 3.14 came out, I still use the stable 3.13.
+Always pick a stable version.
+Personally I prefer whichever has the most precompiled “wheels” so I avoid compiling packages (when you run pip install ...).
+For example, when 3.14 came out, I’m still on stable 3.13.

-Before running the installer: Important: remove the default aliases Windows 11 has for python.exe or python3.exe.
-Go to Search > “Manage app execution aliases”.
-Disable both “python” and “python3” aliases.
+Before running the installer: important to disable the aliases Windows 11 ships by default for python.exe and python3.exe.
+From Search > “Manage app execution aliases”, disable both “python” and “python3”.

-During installation I select the following options, to have py.exe, python.exe available from any terminal.
+During install I select these options so py.exe and python.exe are available from any terminal.

-I also create an alias for python3, I create the script c:\windows\python3.cmd.
+I also create an alias to python3 via the script c:\windows\python3.cmd:

 @echo off